 How old do I have to be to work at camp?

-All of our staff members must be at least 19 years old or 18 years old, a high school graduate and completed one year of college.
+All of our staff members must be 18 years old or older and at least one year removed from their high school graduation.
 Our international staff must be at least 21 years old.

 Do I have to work the whole summer?